PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/preregistration.md

 ### Registered Reports

-You can find out more about registered reports, participating journals, details & the workflow look [here](https://www.cos.io/initiatives/registered-reports).
+You can find out more about registered reports and participating journals [here](https://www.cos.io/initiatives/registered-reports).

 This [link](https://help.osf.io/hc/en-us/articles/360019930913-Submit-a-Registered-Report) will give you more information on how to start with your registered report.